Denzel Radford: Toronto Argonauts

 Upon entering free agency, he signed with the Toronto Argonauts on February 12, 2020.
+The 2020 CFL season was later cancelled due to the COVID-19 pandemic.

 Personal life

 Radford was born to parents Jennifer Radford and Don Bruno, who named him after American actor, Denzel Washington.
 He also has a brother, Don Bruno Jr. He has completed two undergraduate degrees from the University of Calgary in Finance and Economics.